TrudAX/denistrunin-blog/src/posts/understanding-sql-blocking/index.md

 Following some performance tips(even if they are given by Microsoft experts) without knowing the drawbacks can sometimes slow down your system.

-- Try to avoid any **update_recordset** and **delete_from** usage by default(especially in document posting operations).
+- Try to avoid any **update_recordset** and **delete_from** usage by default(especially in document posting operations - e.g. Sales-Purch orders, Journals..).
 Use it only when you are 100% sure that it will not cause blocking and you really need to reduce the operation time

 - If you still want to use **update_recordset**, check that all fields, used in WHERE condition, are covered by the existing indexes